dann815/boxflaskjwt/README.md

 ```

 ### Step 2: Generate your RSA keys
+Create a private key
-Public key without password:
+without password:
 ```
 openssl genrsa -out rsakey.pem 2048
 ```
-OR Public key with password:
+OR with password:
 ```
 openssl genrsa -aes256 -out rsakey.pem 2048
 ```

-THEN create a public key:
+Then create a public key from the private key:
 ```
 openssl rsa -pubout -in rsakey.pem -out rsapublic.pem
 ```